 • 100ml sour cream

 1. Preheat your oven to 160C (fan)/ 180C.
 Lightly toast your hazelnuts before roughly chopping them.
 Combine the flour, cocoa powder and sugar in a large mixing bowl, before mixing in the oil, treacle, eggs and hazelnuts.
 Finally, stir in the courgettes and pour into a lined baking tin.

 2. Bake the cake for around 50 minutes – until a knife comes out clean when inserted.
 Leave to cool for ten minutes until turning out onto a wire rack.

 3. To make the ganache, melt your chocolate gently in a bain marie.
 Set to one side for a minute or two before whisking in your sour cream.
-Immediately spread this over the cake once cooled.
+Spread the ganache over the cooled cake.